 Photos: Enhance sharing by including your own photos, maps or other data.

 Excerpt: Include an excerpt; a short synopsis of what your editorial is about.
-The excerpt should give the reader a reason to read your editorial.
+The excerpt should give the reader a reason to read your community op/ed.

 Bio: Include the author’s first and last name, town of residence and a brief biography, including affiliations with political parties, lobbying or special interest groups.